Case study - national bank of kenya

 • Explore transformational partnerships

-As a result of the programme, the CEO, board and senior team were also better prepared to deliver a bolder, more ambitious vision anchored on the following areas:
+The CEO, board and senior team were also better prepared to deliver a bolder, more ambitious vision anchored on the following areas:

 • Taking ownership of the process of assembling the team, agreeing a roadmap for the future, engaging in an organisation-wide conversation and making it happen.